 Dry dog ears can result in itching, scaly patches of skin, and even infection if left untreated.
 Dry ears are simple to solve, but it’s important to address any underlying issues as well.
 Our Skin Soother balm is an effective, all-natural solution to dry dog ears!

 Are your dog’s dry ears seasonal?
 Did you recently change his or her food?
-Allergies to food, environmental factors, or even plastic bowls can spark an allergic reaction that causes drying out of the ears and scaly patches.
+Have they been put on any new medications from the vet?
+Allergies to food, medicine, environmental factors, or even something as simple as plastic bowls can spark an allergic reaction that causes drying out of the skin on the ears, resulting in scaly patches.

-The inner folds of your dog’s ears are dark and moist, aka the ideal spot for bacteria and yeast to flourish.
-If your dog is constantly scratching at his ears, the problem might relate to an underlying infection.
-Continuous scratching can cause dryness and scaly bald patches to form, hence why the problem may seem to begin and end with dry ears when there’s something more going on.
+The inner folds of your dog’s ears are dark and moist—the ideal spot for bacteria and yeast to flourish.
+If your dog is constantly scratching at his ears, the problem might relate to an underlying infection in the ear canal.
+If your dog’s ears are particularly foul-smelling or emitting a discharge, it’s time for a vet visit!

 Dry skin on your dog’s ears should only be treated with gentle, natural products.
 Avoid inserting any treatment products into your dog’s ear canal unless specifically directed to do so by your vet!

 Can I Put Vaseline on My Dog’s Dry Ears?

 Vaseline is a synthetic, petroleum-based product formulated for human use only.
 More importantly, it does not actually moisturize dry skin!
 In fact, petroleum jelly can actually encourage infection by clogging pores.
 Vaseline is not a solution for dry dog ears.